LambdaGuitar/LambdaGuitar/README.md

 # LambdaGuitar

-### LambdaGuitar is an App that utilizies the vast Ultimate-Guitar Database to simplify the search and display of Stringed Instrument tablature and Chord Charts
+### LambdaGuitar is an App that utilizies the vast Ultimate-Guitar database to simplify the search and display of stringed instrument tablature and chord charts

 ### Deployed Link: